joolstorrentecalo/gitlab-foss/doc/administration/backup_restore/troubleshooting_backup_gitlab.md

    -- truncate web_hooks table
    TRUNCATE integrations, chat_names, issue_tracker_data, jira_tracker_data, slack_integrations, web_hooks, zentao_tracker_data, web_hook_logs CASCADE;
    ```

-## Container registry is not restored

-If you restore a backup from an environment that uses the [container registry](../../user/packages/container_registry/index.md)
-to a newly installed environment where the container registry is not enabled, the container registry is not restored.

-To also restore the container registry, you need to [enable it](../packages/container_registry.md#enable-the-container-registry) in the new
-environment before you restore the backup.

 ## Container registry push failures after restoring from a backup